Route 66 (TV series): Character profiles

 Toward the end of the second season, Maharis was absent for several episodes, due to a bout of infectious hepatitis.
 He returned for the start of the third season, but was again absent for a number of episodes before leaving the show entirely midway through season three.
 Consequently, in numerous episodes in late season two and early season three, Tod travels solo, while Buz is said to be in the hospital with "echovirus".
 Tod is often seen writing to Buz in these episodes or having a one-sided phone conversation with him.
 Tod appears solo in 13 episodes.

-Buz made his final appearance in a January 1963 episode, and was then out of the show without a definitive explanation — the character simply stopped appearing, and was never referenced again.
-After five consecutive solo Tod stories, Tod gained a new traveling companion named Lincoln Case (Glenn Corbett) in March 1963.
+Buz made his final appearance in a January 1963 episode, and was then out of the show without a definitive explanation; the character simply stopped appearing, and was never referenced again.
+After five consecutive solo Tod stories, Tod gains a new traveling companion named Lincoln "Linc" Case (Glenn Corbett) in March 1963.
 Case is a United States Army veteran of the Vietnam conflict, haunted by his past.
-Tod met Linc in "Fifty Miles From Home", where Linc fought with an aspiring basketball player outside a Houston bus station.
-Linc severely injured the young man, whom Tod was coaching and training, and the incensed Tod followed Linc to his hometown, where he challenged him to a fistfight.
-After some prolonged, bloody, sweaty, pugilistic choreography, the two came to an understanding of where Linc had been in life.
-There, Linc became Tod's new traveling companion.
-Linc was more introspective than the often extroverted Buz, but he had (like Buz) a sometimes explosive temper.
-Linc was nonetheless a reliable companion as the duo continued their travels.
+Tod meets Linc in "Fifty Miles From Home", in which Linc fights with an aspiring basketball player outside a Houston bus station.
+Linc severely injures the young man, whom Tod was coaching and training, and the incensed Tod follows Linc to his hometown, where he challenges him to a fistfight.
+After the fight, the two come to an understanding of where Linc has been in life, and Linc becomes Tod's new traveling companion.
+Linc is more introspective than the often extroverted Buz, but he has (like Buz) a sometimes explosive temper.
+Linc is nonetheless a reliable companion as the duo continued their travels.

-The series concluded in Tampa, Florida, with the two-part episode "Where There's a Will, There's a Way", in which Tod Stiles married a Houston, Texas, commodities trader (played by guest-star Barbara Eden), and Linc announced his intention to return home to his family in Texas after a long period of estrangement from his father.
-Tod and his new wife headed back to Houston and offered to take Linc, who had to remind Tod how small the car was.
+The series concludes in Tampa, Florida, with the two-part episode "Where There's a Will, There's a Way", in which Tod Stiles marries a Houston commodities trader (played by guest-star Barbara Eden), and Linc announces his intention to return home to his family in Texas after a long period of estrangement from his father.
+Tod and his new wife head back to Houston and offer to take Linc, who has to remind Tod how small the car is.
 The scene ends with Linc walking up a hill after loading the couple's luggage into the Corvette.
 This episode made the series one of the earlier primetime television dramas to have a planned series finale resolving the fate of its main characters.
 The show was filmed and presented in black and white throughout its run.